-Once a financial aid award letter is either sent to the student or posted to a student's account as in the case for continuing students at Illinois Institute of Technology, there may be instances where changes to the original notification are warranted.
+Once a financial aid award letter is either sent to the student or posted to a student's account, as in the case for continuing students at Illinois Tech, there may be instances where changes to the original notification are warranted.

 A financial aid counselor may review a student's circumstances, make an adjustment to an award, and release a revised award letter or email to a student indicating that a revision has been made to a student's award.

 This revised award letter or email notification—with the posting on a student portal in myIIT—invalidates the original award notice.

 Revisions Initiated by the Financial Aid Office

 The Office of Financial Aid will automatically consider revision in a student's aid package when the following occurs: